Make Plantable Seed Paper From Junk Mail: A Crafty Way to Grow Beauty from Trash

 Why It’s a Dopamine Hobby

-Sprinkling seeds in your handmade sheets feels like you’re tucking tiny secrets into pages.
+Sprinkling seeds in your handmade sheets feels like you’re tucking tiny secrets into pages and as a plant enthusiast…I’m here for it.

 Supplies You’ll Need